On the chromatic localization of the homotopy completion tower for $\mathcal{O}$-algebras: Constructing and the proof of Theorem

 To see that $S_E$ is naturally weakly equivalent to $L(S)$, consider the following commutative diagram

 in $\Spectra$, where the upper vertical maps are the unit maps associated to each commutative monoid comprising the second row.
-The fact that $S^c \weto S$ is a weak equivalence implies that $(\#)$ is a weak equivalence as well, and this gives the zigzag of weak equivalences $S_E \simeq L(S)$. \end{proof}
+The fact that $S^c \weto S$ is a weak equivalence implies that $(\#)$ is a weak equivalence as well, and this gives the zigzag of weak equivalences $S_E \simeq L(S)$.
+Furthermore, note that in the (bottom) zigzag of weak equivalences

-\begin{proof}[Proof of Theorem \ref{thm_main_lemma_2}] We first show that the pairing map $S_E \wedge S_E \weto S_E$ is a weak equivalence.
-Since $S_E$ and $L(S)$ are both fibrant symmetric spectra, the weak equivalence $S_E \simeq L(S)$ induces an isomorphism on stable homotopy groups.
-(We remind the reader that, in general, weak equivalences of symmetric spectra do \emph{not} necessarily induce isomorphisms on stable homotopy groups.)
-Hence, the weak equivalence remains such after forgetting to ordinary spectra.
-Together with \eqref{diagram_natural_we_to_local_S} and Remark \ref{rem_subtlety}, this shows that the unit map $\mathcal{U}S_E \weto \mathcal{U}S_E \wedge \mathcal{U}S_E$ is equivalent to $\mathcal{U}S_E \to L_E(\mathcal{U}S_E)$ in the stable homotopy category and hence is a weak equivalence.
-Using the comparisons of \cite[0.3]{Mandell_May_Schwede_Shipley}, this implies that the corresponding map $S_E \to S_E \wedge S_E$ is a weak equivalence.
-The fact that there is a retract